 Graduate Member (GHGI)

-- HGI website resource; including access to the secure HG Professional Members' Area and its various resources
+- Access to the HGI website's Professional Members' Area and its various resources and important updates for HG Therapists

-- May use the letters GHGI after their academic qualifications
+- Use of the letters GHGI after your academic qualifications

 - Advanced invitation to HGI conference and any other special HGI-hosted events